About

 Let’s Connect

-I’m always interested in collaborating on projects at the intersection of AI and social impact.
+I’m always interested in collaborating on projects at the intersection of technology and impact.
 Feel free to reach out or explore my CV for more details.